India Contemporary Artists

 EXHIBITIONS

-Latest solo exhibitions by Nalini Malani : 2023 "Human Stain" , Galerie Lelong, Paris, "My Reality is Different" at Arario Gallery in Seoul, My Reality Is Different, National Gallery, London ; 2022, Vision in Motion, M+ Museum HK
+Latest solo exhibitions by Nalini Malani : 2024 "The Fragility of Time", Jehangir Nicholson Art Foundation, Mumbai; 2023 "Human Stain" , Galerie Lelong, Paris, "My Reality is Different" at Arario Gallery in Seoul, My Reality Is Different, National Gallery, London ; 2022, Vision in Motion, M+ Museum HK

 Nalini Malani is exhibited in collections of national museums around the world.